kosukeimai/dynCluster/README.md

     ```
   + Note that this toy example runs on **t2.micro** instances in AWS, which is available as a [free tier](https://aws.amazon.com/free/).

-4. To assess the performance of dynCluster, we created product-trade heatmaps based on the "true" cluster membership data above and the estimated output from dynCluster.
+3. To assess the performance of dynCluster, we create product-trade heatmaps based on the "true" cluster membership data above and the estimated output from dynCluster.
 For details, see our [Wiki page](https://github.com/kosukeimai/dynCluster/wiki/How-to-run-dynCluster-on-AWS).

     + A side-by-side comparison of the two heatmaps below show that the composition of product trade is very similar.
 This suggests that dynCluster did well in recovering the original clusters.